 Create user-friendly URLs that are concise, descriptive, and include relevant keywords.
-A clean URL structure improves the user experience and improves search engine crawl ability.
+A clean URL structure improves the user experience and search engine crawl ability.

 Create and Execute a Content Plan

 Develop a comprehensive content plan that matches your target keywords and audience interests.
-Constantly create high-quality, relevant, and engaging content to make your website a valuable resource in your industry.
+Constantly create high-quality, relevant, engaging content to make your website a valuable resource in your industry.